Getting a Vasectomy: 5 Important Things To Think Through Before You Schedule

 - Mild pain and discomfort.

 Keep in mind that if you are experiencing any of these symptoms in the extremes, you should contact your doctor.

 You can also consult Marie Stopes for more information, or you can schedule a consultation with your local doctor instead.

 Vasectomy Effects Are NOT Immediate!

-Getting a vasectomy surgery is one of the most effective ways to prevent unwanted pregnancies.
-If you and your partner no longer want kids in the future, vasectomy surgery is an viable option to consider.
+If you and your partner no longer want kids in the future, vasectomy surgery is a viable option to consider.